9 min read

 The Opportunity Right Now

-Buyers are increasingly beginning their research through AI.
-A 6sense 2025 study found 40% of B2B buyers now initiate vendor research using AI tools, equaling traditional search for the first time.
+Buyers increasingly lean on AI to make sense of their research.
+6sense's 2025 Buyer Experience Report found that a large majority of B2B buyers now use AI tools to synthesize information, summarize reviews, and validate vendors as they build and refine their shortlists.
 When a buyer asks an AI assistant to identify credible voices in a space, what gets surfaced is the body of published work that reflects genuine expertise over time.

 AI won't replace your voice.
 But it will absolutely amplify the voices of executives who use it correctly while yours remains unpublished.